 How do you use x-ray and radiology services at your clinic?

-Radiographic imaging for pets is painless, safe, and completely non-invasive, and uses very low doses of radiation.
-Because the level of radiation exposure needed to perform radiography is very low, even pregnant females and very young pets can safely undergo radiography.
-We recommend radiographs for a variety of reasons, depending on the problem.
+Radiographic imaging for pets is painless, safe, and completely non-invasive and uses very low doses of radiation.
 This technology helps us to assess the heart, lungs, limbs and abdomen so that we can diagnose conditions such as heart failure, foreign body ingestion, bladder and kidney stones, limb fractures and so on.

 How do you prepare your dog for their x-ray appointment?